mazi-samuel/requirement-analysis/README.md

 🧠 In Summary

 Requirement Analysis is the first and most essential step in building successful software.
 It bridges the gap between user needs and technical implementation, ensuring that every design and line of code contributes meaningfully toward solving the intended problem.
+💡 Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the Software Development Lifecycle (SDLC) because it ensures that the development team builds the right product — one that meets user expectations, business goals, and technical feasibility.
+Below are three key reasons why this phase is so critical:

+1. 🎯 Ensures Clear Understanding of Project Goals

+Requirement Analysis bridges the communication gap between stakeholders and developers.
+By gathering and clarifying all requirements early, every team member understands what the software should achieve.
+This minimizes confusion, misinterpretation, and wasted effort during development.

+2. 🛠️ Prevents Scope Creep and Rework

+When requirements are well-documented and agreed upon, it becomes easier to manage scope changes.
+A clear requirement baseline helps the team stay focused on the agreed objectives and prevents unnecessary features that can delay delivery or inflate project costs.
+Proper analysis also reduces the need for rework, saving time and resources later in the project.

+3. 📈 Improves Quality and Project Success

+Accurate and detailed requirements form the foundation for design, development, and testing.
+When the team fully understands user needs and system constraints, the result is a higher-quality product that performs reliably and satisfies user expectations.
+Well-analyzed requirements lead to fewer defects, smoother implementation, and higher customer satisfaction.